AndyKaspe07/Algorithmic-Trading-Simulator/README.md

 ### Improvements

-Next time, I will implement a more sophisticated strategy and backetest it to measure its effectiveness.
+Next time, I will implement a more sophisticated strategy and backtest it to measure its effectiveness.